 Nothing can be fully accessible to everyone – each person’s needs are different and many needs conflict.
 Someone might need bright light in which to lip-read, another softer lighting to prevent migraines, for example.
 Equally, any event works within a set of restrictions, for example, capacity, budget and existing buildings and existing transport infrastructure.
 So how do you plan what access to offer?

-We’ve just published the first version of our Access Statement for the event, which can be downloaded here in Word and here in PDF, setting out our initial intentions six months before the event itself, and we’ll publish two more versions as we make more and more decisions in consultation with those attending, keeping past versions online for reference to help us all learn more as a result.
+We published the first version of our Access Statement for the event, which can be downloaded here in Word and here in PDF, setting out our initial intentions six months before the event itself.
+We just published the second version of our Access Statement for the event, which can be downloaded here in Word and here in PDF, setting out our initial intentions four months before the event itself, and we’ll publish one more version as we make more and more decisions in consultation with those attending, keeping past versions online for reference to help us all learn more as a result.

 For us, access starts by thinking about the Social Model of Disability.
 Through this approach, we recognise that it is our responsibility, as event organisers, to make this event as accessible as possible.
 But how do we use that to make decisions about what to provide?